Statement of Basic Policies

 Responsibility for Collection Development

 Ultimate responsibility for the materials selection policy lies with the Board of Trustees.
-The Board of Trustees delegates to the Director and the staff members involved with collection development the responsibility of selecting materials for the library’s collection.
-The Library staff will consider requests from library patrons in the selection process.
+The Board of Trustees delegates to the Director and appropriate staff , the responsibility of selecting materials for the library’s collection.
+Requests from library patrons will be considered for purchase.

 Criteria for Selection

-“Selection” refers to the decision that must be made either to add a given book or other material to the collection or to retain one already in the collection.
-It does not refer to reader guidance.
+"Selection” refers to the decision that must be made either to add library materials to the collection, or to retain one already in the collection.

-The object of selection is to collect those books and other library materials that will inform, educate, entertain, and contribute to the enrichment of the mind and spirit.
+The object of selection is to acquire library materials that will inform, educate, entertain, and contribute to the enrichment of the mind and spirit.

 As an aid in selection, the library staff consults competent reviewing media and basic lists of standard works.
 Using standards of purpose and quality, the library’s collections will be built to meet the needs and interests of the community – while working within the constraints of the library’s annual materials budget.

 Library materials must meet the following criteria as are applicable to its inclusion in the collection: